-- The lack of vitamin B6 will also have a psychological impact on you, it is known to cause mood swings.
-This again is attributed to the fact that the lack of vitamin B6 largely affects your hormonal balance.
+- The lack of vitamin B6 also has a psychological impact on a person, which can cause mood swings.
+This again is attributed to the fact that the lack of Vitamin B6 largely affects the hormonal balance.

-- Lacks of Vitamin B6 also results in poor sperm and affects female egg quality.
+- Lack of Vitamin B6 also results in poor sperm and affects female egg quality.
 This is why this vitamin is important for both men and women.

 - The luteal phase is a crucial stage of the menstrual and reproductive stage.
-It is the second half of your cycle, just after menstruation.
-This phase is important not just for fertility but also for your overall health.
-It prepares your body for yet another cycle.
-The lack or deficiency of vitamin B6 has a negative impact on the luteal phase.
+It is the second half of the cycle, just after menstruation.
+This phase is important not just for fertility but also for a woman’s overall health.
+It prepares a woman’s body for yet another cycle.
+The lack or deficiency of Vitamin B6 has a negative impact on the luteal phase.
 A lot of hormones come into the picture during this phase.
-For the effective functioning of these hormones, it is important that you have the right nutrients, vitamin B6 included.
+For the effective functioning of these hormones, it is important that you have the right nutrients, Vitamin B6 included.